eX-Mech/kthlatex/kththesis/README.md

 # kththesis
-The goal is to define a kththesis.sty file and a number of templates for Masters and PhD theses in Swedish and English.
+The goal is to define a kththesis.cls file and a number of templates for Masters and PhD theses in Swedish and English.
 Currently there are a number of styles available:
 * Serafim Dahl's kth-mag.sty: http://www.nada.kth.se/~serafim/xjobb/
 * Lars Engebretsen's kthesis: http://system.csc.kth.se/misc/tex/
 * Örjan Ekeberg's kththesis: http://www.csc.kth.se/~ekeberg/latex/